NoTests/SharedSequence.kt/README.md

 on a specific thread.
 We say that the observable is **safe** if it can't error out, i.e. the `onError` is never called.

+Some shared sequence operators accept lambdas as parameters (`map`, `filter`, ...).
+What if the lambda you send as a parameter in this operators throws?
+Will it make the observable unsafe?
+The answer is no!
+These operators will catch your errors and emmit them via the `ErrorReporting.exceptions()` observable.
+There you can subscribe and analyse your exceptions - usually, crashing your app in DEBUG mode, and log-and-ignore the exception in RELEASE mode.

 Shared sequence is an abstract construct and to define a concrete implementation you need two
 things: